Sugar industry: Politics

-Because of its economic impact, the sugar industry has influenced political developments across the globe, especially in areas where sugar cane is grown.
+Because of its economic contribution, the sugar industry has influenced political developments across the globe, especially in areas where sugar cane is grown.
 From August 25, 1917 to February 15, 1922, the United States Marine Corps was stationed in Cuba to protect American sugar interests.
 This situation is called the Sugar Intervention.
 The sugar industry played a role in the overthrow of the Hawaiian Kingdom.

 Labor and slavery

 Because the processing of cane sugar is labor-intensive, the sugar industry is associated with diverse labor controversies.
 Most seriously, the sugar industry played a significant role in the Atlantic slave trade, driving the demand for labor on plantations in the Americas.
-The problem persists: In 2022, U.S. Customs and Border Protection blocked imports of Central Romana sugar citing "information that reasonably indicates the use of forced labor in its operations".The Dalmia Bharat Sugar mill in Kolhapur, India allegedly locks underage girls into years of debt and forced labor, and pressure them into underage marriages and hysterectomies.
+The problem persists: In 2022, U.S. Customs and Border Protection blocked imports of Central Romana sugar citing "information that reasonably indicates the use of forced labor in its operations".
+The Dalmia Bharat Sugar mill in Kolhapur, India allegedly locks underage girls into years of debt and forced labor, and pressure them into underage marriages and hysterectomies.

 Workers face low pay, debts, heat stress and chemical exposure.
 Child labor has been reported in the sugar industry.

 Trade and economics

-An estimated 194 million tons were produced in 2024.
+An estimated 194 million tonnes were produced in 2024.
 A major influence is the activity of the largest producer, Brazil.
 Many factors influence the price, including the fermentation of sugar to ethanol for fuel and the production of high fructose corn syrup.
 Technical advances include improved cultivars and extraction techniques.
 Beet-derived sugar accounts for about 20% of worldwide production and is increasing, whereas cane sugar production is level.